Arktii/portfolio_arktii/README.md

 # portfolio

+⚠️ This portfolio still under development, some **links may not yet work**.
+See video: https://youtu.be/2xx_2XNxxfA.

+Additionally, the design is far from finished (probably).

 ## Developing

 To run the app, first ensure dependencies are installed

 ```bash
 npm i
 ```

-Then run the following commadn
+Then run the following command

 ```bash
 npm run dev